joshbeam/source.frontendcollisionblog/_posts/2016-01-17-intro-to-password-hashing.markdown

 Schneier on Security has an interesting article called <a href="https://www.schneier.com/blog/archives/2012/10/when_will_we_se.html">"When Will We See Collisions for SHA-1?"</a>.
 This is for SHA-1, remember, but the examples are still relevant.

-He quotes something interesting (about SHA-1, mind you):
+He quotes something interesting (about SHA-1, mind you), to point out that previous algorithms are becoming less secure, and that solving them is a factor of computational power, money, and opportunity:

 > A collision attack is therefore well within the range of what an organized crime syndicate can practically budget by 2018, and a university research project by 2021.